amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

        be synthesised.
 See detailed comments below.
 (This defect does not prevent it from being a good paper.)

-We responded to issues on judging correctness "above the fold" at the top of this response.
+We responded to issues on judging correctness at the top of this response.

-We chose our benchmarks from the FlashFill paper because the 238 tasks are, unfortunately, not publicly available.
-Many real-life file format descriptors involve large numbers of disjunctions and nested iterations, which FlashFill is either bad at (for disjunctions) or cannot handle at all (nested iterations).
+We chose our benchmarks from the FlashFill paper because the fuller set of 238 tasks are not publicly available.

-In our previous work on synthesizing bijective lenses, we compared FlashFill to our bijective synthesis algorithm in more detail, finding that FlashFill was able to synthesize just 5 of the 39 examples that we had at that time due to the presence of nested iterations.
-In any subsequent version of this paper, we would be happy to compare our work with FlashFill in greater detail.
+Many real-life file format descriptors involve large numbers of disjunctions and nested iterations.
+FlashFill struggles with disjunctions and does not handle nested iterations.
+In our previous work on synthesizing bijective lenses, we compared FlashFill to our bijective synthesis algorithm in more detail, finding that FlashFill was able to synthesize just 5 of the 39 examples that we had at that time because of nested iterations.
+In future version of this paper, we would be happy to compare our work with FlashFill in greater detail.

 All benchmarks were performed on a 2.5 GHz Intel Core i7 processor with 16 GB of 1600 MHz DDR3 running macOS High Sierra.